Create and manage sales credit notes

 * These details are compulsory.

-- 3. To issue a credit note for a specific product or service, in the [Search for Product/Service] box, type the name of the item > choose the required item.
+- 3. To issue a credit note for a specific product or service, type the name of the item in the Product/Service box.

 The information for the chosen product or service appears on the next available invoice line.
 If necessary, you can change this information, for example, the quantity or unit price.
-If you need to create a new product record, click Create Product > enter the relevant information > Save.
-If you want to add a new service, click Create Service > enter the relevant information > Save.
+If you need to create a new product or service record, click Create Item.

 - 4. To add more products or services to the credit note, repeat the step above.